 Many children’s multivitamin and mineral supplements contain iron at this level, which should be sufficient for most children.
 For children who already have low levels of iron, they need to take more than what you find in a common children’s multivitamin with minerals.
 How much more is determined by your healthcare practitioner.

-When looking for an iron supplement, go for liposomal iron.
-Liposomal iron is unique as each molecule of iron is surrounded by a bubble.
-The liposome allows the iron to be readily absorbed with no constipation or stomach upset.
-Liposomal iron also increases ferritin and hemoglobin quickly.
+When looking for an iron supplement, go for microencapsulated iron.
+Microencapsulated iron is unique as each molecule of iron is surrounded by a protective coating.
+The microencapsulation allows the iron to be readily absorbed with no constipation or stomach upset.
+Microencapsulation also helps the iron to taste better.

 What You Should Do If You Suspect Your Child Has Low Iron